Euramsia/PersonalWebsite/content/molbio.md

 The short answer to the question is: "Molecular biology is about explaining life."

 "Life" is often ment as the human experience from birth to death, but that is not what I am going to talk about.
-"Life" is ment as the way how *living* works biologically.
-So, I will try to stick to the basics and keep it as clear as possible.
-I even drew a picture!
+With "Life" I mean the way how *living* works biologically.
+That is a big chunk, but I promise I will stick to the basics and keep it as clear as possible.
+I even drew a picture to make it more memorable!
 So enjoy the short trip through molecular biology.

 **EXCURSION TROUGH THE HISTORY OF BIOLOGY**